noiseprotocol/noise_spec/noise.md

 ----------------------

-The following patterns represent "one-way" messages from a sender to a recipient.
-1X is recommended for most uses.
+The following patterns represent "one-way" messages from a sender to a recipient.  `X` is recommended for most uses.

      N  = no static key for sender
      S  = static key for sender known to recipient